 Professor Dave counts his South Carolina roots and the time he has lived in Africa as instrumental to his music and art.
 In The Gambia, west Africa, indigo dye is a frequent part of the textile landscape. and is often used with the rust/brown colors of kola nut dye.
 Side by side, Dave has always been at his best playing with talented artists and musicians.
 Here is a bit of bio...

 South Carolina (since 2006)

-Professor Dave McCurry has been playing harp for 40 years, and has had the good fortune and pleasure of performing and recording with musicians like Slick Aguilar of Jefferson Starship fame, original "Asbury Park Sound" (Jaywalkers, Spotlights) sax man John "Cos" Consoli, J. Michael King, Nashville singer/songwriter Sam Cooper, political folk singer/songwriter Tom Neilson, and former Translator and Dead Kennedy's backup SF Bay drummer, Dave Scheff and many more.
+Dave "Professor" McCurry has been playing harp for close to 50 years, and has had the good fortune and pleasure of performing and recording with musicians like Slick Aguilar of Jefferson Starship fame, original "Asbury Park Sound" (Jaywalkers, Spotlights) sax man John "Cos" Consoli, J. Michael King, Nashville singer/songwriter Sam Cooper, political folk singer/songwriter Tom Neilson, and former Translator and Dead Kennedy's backup SF Bay drummer, Dave Scheff and many more.
 Professor Dave plays a wide range of harmonica styles and instruments, from acoustic delta and Piedmont blues, country to amplified Chicago blues, R&B and rock to chromatic jazz.
 A Charleston, SC native, Dave has lived and worked all over the US and over 9 years in Africa.

-"I started off as a 1st chair 2nd cornet player in middle school, where I learned harmony and as a teen in the early 70s transitioned to harp, practicing to recordings by Lee Oskar of War, Corky Siegel (Siegel-Schwall Band), Little Walter, Paul Butterfield and Charlie Musselwhite.
-And then I heard Toots..."
+"I started off as a 1st chair, 2nd cornet player in middle school, where I learned harmony and as a teen in the early 70s transitioned to harp, practicing to recordings by Lee Oskar of War, Corky Siegel (Siegel-Schwall Band), Little Walter, Paul Butterfield and Charlie Musselwhite.
+And then in college, I heard Toots.
+Game over."

 Bob "Buck" Buckingham